 We will be subject to the reporting requirements of the U.S. Securities Exchange Act of 1934, as amended, or the Exchange Act, the Sarbanes-Oxley Act and the rules and regulations of the NASDAQ after the completion of this offering.
 The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal controls over financial reporting.
-Commencing with our fiscal year ending December 31, 2017, we must perform system and process evaluation and testing of our internal controls over financial reporting in our Form 20-F filing for that year, as required by Section 404 of the Sarbanes-Oxley Act.
-In addition, once we cease to be an "emerging growth company" as the term is defined in the JOBS Act, our independent registered public accounting firm must attest to and report on the effectiveness of our internal control over financial reporting is not effective.
-Moreover, even if our management concludes that our internal control over financial reporting is not effective.
-Moreover, even if our management concludes that our internal control over financial reporting is not effective.
-Moreover, even if our management concludes that our internal control over financial reporting is not effective.
-Moreover, even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm, and is substantial additional professional fees and internal costs to expand our accounting and finance functions and that we expend significant management efforts.
+Commencing with our fiscal year ending December 31, 2017, we must perform system and process evaluation and testing of our internal controls over financial reporting to allow management to report on the effectiveness of our internal controls over financial reporting in our Form 20-F filing for that year, as required by Section 404 of the Sarbanes-Oxley Act.
+In addition, once we cease to be an "emerging growth company" as the term is defined in the JOBS Act, our independent registered public accounting firm must attest to and report on the effectiveness of our internal control over financial reporting.
+Our management may conclude that our internal control over financial reporting is not effective.
+Moreover, even if our management concludes that our internal control over financial reporting is on the feeting, may issue a report that is qualified if it is not satisfied with our internal controls over the level at which our controls are documented, designed, operated or reviewed, or if it interprets the relevant requirements differently from us.
+This will require that we incur substantial additional professional fees and internal costs to expand our accounting and finance functions and that we expend significant management efforts.
 Prior to this offering, we were never required to test our internal controls within a specified period, and, as a result, we may experience difficulty in meeting these reporting requirements in a timely manner.
-Prior to this offering, we were a private company with limited accounting personnel and other resources with which to address our internal control over financial reporting.
-Our management of the effectiveness of our internal control over financial report
+Prior to this offering, we were a private company with limited accounting personnel and other resources with which to address our internal controls over financial reporting.

 In addition, our internal control over financial reporting will not prevent or detect all errors and all fraud.
 A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance that the control system's objectives will be met.
-Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud will be detected.
+Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that misstatements due to error or fraud will not occur or that all control issues and instances of fraud will not occur or that all control issues and instances of fraud will not occur or that all control issues and instances of read will be detected.